pj0620/Yelp-Demo/README.md

 ### Scaping / API

 By default, uses JSoup to scrape the review data from the Red Oak Grille yelp page.
-By modifying com.yelp.yelp.demo.spring.ServiceConfig, it will instead use Yelp's public REST API https://www.yelp.com/developers/documentation/v3.
+By modifying com.yelp.yelp.demo.spring.ServiceConfig, this code can instead use Yelp's public REST API https://www.yelp.com/developers/documentation/v3.